herereadthis/redwall/src/jekyll_code/_posts/2014-06-21-setup-for-coding.md

 $ pbcopy < ~/.ssh/id_rsa.pub
 {% endhighlight %}

+Also, you need to add Github to your ~/.ssh/known_hosts so that the authenticity of github.com can be established.

+{% highlight bash %}
+$ ssh -T git@github.com
+# you should get a response that says,
+Hi GITHUB_USERNAME!
+You've successfully authenticated, but GitHub does not provide shell access.
+{% endhighlight %}

 {% figure_img 0 caption %}

 Go to your Github profile (from the homepage, click "Edit Profile"), choose "SSH Keys," and click "Add SSH Key".
 Choose a name that you can remember and will identify the machine you're using.
 Then, in the text area, paste the key that you had previously copied.
 Success!